 According to the NYCAGO, VBS was the idea of Mrs. Walter Aylett Hawes, a doctor's wife.
 Her goal was to get children off the streets of New York.
 In 1898 and 1899 Mrs. Hawes rented a beer hall in New York's East Side to conduct her Everyday Bible School.
 In 1900 Mrs. Hawes' pastor, Howard Lee Jones, insisted that the Bible school move to the church building, Epiphany Baptist Church.
 After two weeks it became clear that children from the East Side would not attend at the church, so Mrs. Hawes moved the school back to a site near the beer hall.

 I’m guessing not many Christian Reformed churches (or other churches, for that matter) hold their VBS classes near beer halls these days.
 However, the idea that it was more successful there than in the church is an intriguing one, especially when VBS seems to be losing its luster in recent years.

 Those articles focus more on the lack of follow up than on the idea, however.
 So it seems that with a bit of intentionality, Vacation Bible School could be a good way for churches to connect with their neighbors.
-In Makeover for VBS, Alison Kennedy points out that “Sixty-seven percent of all parents need some form of summer care for their children.”
+In Makeover for VBS (an article no longer online), Alison Kennedy points out that “Sixty-seven percent of all parents need some form of summer care for their children.”

 Feel free to share your ideas in the comments below.